|The Soto Amicus, left. The MSR Pocket Rocket 2, right.|

 - Campsaver has the Amicus without ignition for $32 and with ignition for $36.
 Tough to beat that.
 Supposedly, if you sign up for their email list, you can get an additional discount.

-Unfortunately, the PR2 is a new stove just coming out, so it will be a while before you can find discounts on it.
+Unfortunately, the PR2 is a new stove just coming out, so it may be a while before you can find discounts on it.

 - I don't think I've ever purchased anything from either of these two sites.
 They look reputable, but these links do not constitute an endorsement.
 Friends have bought stuff at Campsaver and had a good experience.
 I can't say either way.